nikonovd/megalib/visualizer/README.md

 ## Motivation
 [MegaL](https://github.com/softlang/megalib/blob/master/docs/LanguageDescription.pdf) is a text-based modeling language to describe relations between software artifacts and their corresponding concepts.
 As textual models are rather hard to read, a visualization library is to be considered to create a graphical representation of the model.
 Megalib visualizer is a component implemented as a part of the megalib providing this functionality.

+The megalib visualizer is designed and implemented to be extendible using a flexible design.
+It provides several classes and interfaces that will help developers extending the library and providing other concrete visualizer adapters.

 ## Installation
 Before installing the visualizer library, please ensure that your target machine provides a Java Runtime Environment with minimal version 8.
 Check your installed Java version and update if necessary.
 You can download the latest JRE 8 [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

 This repository provides a runnable binary in form of a jar file.
 To download the latest release of the visualizer, check the [releases](https://github.com/nikonovd/megalib/releases).
 It is also possible to compile the project source code yourself.
-For further instructions, refer to [Custom build](#custom-build)
+For further instructions, refer to [Custom build](#contribution)

 Anyway, the jar file, regardless of the origin, must obtain the following file hierarchy:
 ```